The Law Society actively supports and facilitates our members' involvement in pro bono initiatives.

 The Pro Bono Charter is a public commitment by the legal community to promote pro bono opportunities throughout their businesses and to help support this goal.

-This practice note aims to provide information for practitioners on managing the professional risks involved in providing advice through a court duty scheme.
+This practice note has information for practitioners on managing the professional risks involved in providing advice through a court duty scheme.

 The Law Society actively supports our members' pro bono initiatives and we are always looking for new and innovative ways to support and celebrate the pro bono work carried out by solicitors, while acknowledging that pro bono legal work is always only an adjunct to, and not a substitute for, a proper system of publicly funded legal services.